 Cardiac rehab’s goal is to assist you in developing a healthy lifestyle plan to lower the likelihood of future heart problems, cardiac events and related death.
-Your plan will include major components of regular exercise, adoption of a heart healthy diet, stress management, medical therapy, education, and smoking cessation.
+Your plan will include major components of regular exercise, adoption of a heart healthy diet, stress management as well as medical therapy, education, and smoking cessation.

 Monitored physical activity increases the efficiency of your heart and lungs and strengthens your muscles, helping you return to a normal lifestyle.
-Activity sessions are designed to meet your personal needs, interests, and abilities.
+Doctors design activity sessions to meet your personal needs in addition to interests, and abilities.

-According to Cardiac Rehab Director Julie Waltenberger, “As many who’ve participated in this program can attest, it can help you feel better physically and emotionally, and give you great control over your health.”
+According to Julie Waltenberger, Cardiac Rehab Coordinator, “As many who’ve participated in this program can attest, it can help you feel better physically and emotionally, and give you great control over your health.”

 What kind of exercise will I be doing?

 You will be doing aerobic exercise.
 We will select a special group of exercise machines that best suit your exercise needs.
-You may exercise on treadmills, recumbent steppers, bicycles, arm machines or free weights and stretching bands.
+You may exercise on treadmills, recumbent steppers, bicycles, arm machines.
+Additionally, you may also use free weights and stretching bands.

 You will be connected to an EKG monitor while you exercise so your heart rate and rhythm are closely watched.
-Your blood pressure and work load are also tracked.
-Your will be closely supervised and any concerns about your body’s response to exercise will be relayed by our staff to your doctor.
+We track your blood pressure and work load.
+Your will also be closely supervised and any concerns about your body’s response to exercise will be relayed by our staff to your doctor.

 Who should participate in cardiac rehab?

 Many people with various heart problems can benefit from cardiac rehab.
-It is often recommended for people you have had:
+KHC recommends this you have had: